SOFIAMORETTI01/employee-churn-modeling/README.md

 ---

-### 📈 Model evaluation
+📈 **Model Evaluation**

-Models were evaluated on both training and test sets using metrics such as Accuracy, ROC Curve, Precision, and Recall.
+Models were evaluated on both training and test sets using key metrics like **Accuracy**, **ROC Curve**, **Precision**, **Recall**, and **AUC**.

-Confusion matrices and visualizations helped compare their real-world performance and interpretability.
+📊 Confusion matrices and visual comparisons helped assess each model's strengths in real-world performance and interpretability.

-While regression models are valuable for their interpretability and stability, decision trees proved to be the most effective choice for predicting employee churn.
+🌳 While regression models offer great transparency and stability, **decision trees outperformed them**, capturing non-linear relationships and uncovering deeper patterns — making them the top choice for predicting employee churn.

-They not only achieved the highest performance across metrics but also captured complex, non-linear patterns in the data, making them more suitable for this problem.

 ---